msssk/dgrid/CONTRIBUTING.md

 ## Inline Documentation

-Dojo has an inline API documentation called [DojoDoc][].
-Any pull request should ensure it has updated the inline documentation appropriately or added the appropriate inline documentation.
+dgrid source code follows the Dojo Toolkit's approach to [inline API documentation][].
+Any pull request should ensure it has updated or added the appropriate inline documentation.

 ## Test Cases

 If the pull request changes the functional behaviour or is fixing a defect, the unit test cases should be modified to reflect this.
-The committer reviewing your pull request is likely to request the appropriate changes in the test cases.
-Dojo utilises its own test harness called [D.O.H.][] and is available as part of the [dojo/util][] repository.
+The committer reviewing your pull request is likely to request the appropriate changes in the test cases.  dgrid utilises [Intern][] for automated testing.

 It is expected that you will have tested your changes against the existing test cases and appropriate platforms prior to submitting your pull request.